capitalone/DataProfiler/README.md

 The DataProfiler is a Python library designed to make data analysis, monitoring and **sensitive data detection** easy.

 Loading **Data** with a single command, the library automatically formats & loads files into a DataFrame. **Profiling** the Data, the library identifies the schema, statistics, entities and more.
-Profile objects can then be used in downstream applications or reports can be generated
+Data Profiles can then be used in downstream applications or reports.

 The Data Profiler comes with a cutting edge pre-trained deep learning model, used to efficiently identify **sensitive data** (or **PII**).
 If customization is needed, it's easy to add new entities to the existing pre-trained model or insert a new pipeline for entity recognition.

 The best part?
-Getting started only takes a few lines of code:
+Getting started only takes a few lines of code ([example csv](https://raw.githubusercontent.com/capitalone/DataProfiler/main/dataprofiler/tests/data/csv/aws_honeypot_marx_geo.csv)):

 ```python
 import json